-IIT JAM 2019 admit card released: How and where to download it
+IIT JAM 2019 admit card: Download at joaps.iitkgp.ac.in

 New Delhi, Jan 8: IIT JAM 2019 admit card is now available for download at joaps.iitkgp.ac.in.
 JAM or Joint Admission Test will be held on February 10, 2019.